 Budapest is such a historical place that you can enter any cafe or hotel and you will be in a living history space.
 We went in to have coffee at New York Hotel Cafe, this space has been through world wars and the interior of the cafe is mind-blowing

 New York Cafe is just one option.
-But there are many others like – Ruszwurm – the Oldest Cafe in Budapest, Café Gerbeaud, Central Cafe.
+But there are many other awesome breakfast and brunch places in Budapest like – Ruszwurm – the Oldest Cafe in Budapest, Café Gerbeaud, Central Cafe.

 4.Central Market – Shop-Hop